mkarner07/mkarner07.github.io/_posts_not_published/2024-03-03-10-Effective-Approaches-to-Calling-Bullshit.md

 ---
-title: "10 Effective Approaches to Calling Out Bullshit and Fake News"
+title: "10 Effective Approaches to Calling Bullshit and Fake News"
-description: "..."
+description: "The term fake news has become a common term in todays information-overloaded world.
+During and after the election of Donald Trump he often called news fake.
+Even if it oftentimes was candor information.
+But how can you identify false information effectively?"
-date: 2024-02-22
+date: 2024-03-03
 excerpt_separator: "<!--more-->"
 categories:
   - Personal Productivity